 That means anyone wanting to open a Domino’s in one of those countries will have to do it through them.
 They will then pass a cut of their earnings back to the Domino’s US entity as a royalty.

-Domino’s Pizza Group — that’s the master franchise — started trading on the London Stock Exchange in 1999 and moved on to the FTSE 250 Index in 2008.
+Domino’s Pizza Group — that’s the master franchise — started trading on the London Stock Exchange in 1999 and moved on to the main UK index in 2008.

 The US Domino’s started trading at $14 when it IPO’d in 2004.